Works of Lord Byron: With His Letters and Journals, and His Life, Հատոր 16 |

 Էջ 83

-“ Day presses on the heels of day , And moons increase to their decay ; But you , with thoughtless pride elate , Unconscious of impending fate , Command the pillar'd dome to rise , When , lo ! the tomb forgotten lieg . " - FRANCIS .
+... with thoughtless pride elate , Unconscious of impending fate , Command the pillar'd dome to rise , When , lo ! the tomb forgotten lies . " - FRANCIS . ] LXIV .
+At last they reach'd a quarter most retired G 2 CANTO V. 83 DON JUAN .

-“ Day presses on the heels of day , And moons increase to their decay ; But you , with thoughtless pride elate , Unconscious of impending fate , Command the pillar'd dome to rise , When , lo ! the tomb forgotten lieg . " - FRANCIS .
+... with thoughtless pride elate , Unconscious of impending fate , Command the pillar'd dome to rise , When , lo ! the tomb forgotten lies . " - FRANCIS . ] LXIV .
+At last they reach'd a quarter most retired G 2 CANTO V. 83 DON JUAN .

 Էջ 99